 CMS had opened up a short window after the CSR defunding announcement, to allow insurers to refile new rates if they were in states where regulators had not allowed them to file initial rates based on the assumption that CSR funding would end.
 But since Montana regulators had not told the insurers how to file (and BCBSMT had already filed rates with the assumption that CSR funding would end), CMS initially told the Montana Department of Insurance that Montana insurers would not be eligible to refile rates.

 Although the insurers were allowed to add the cost of CSR to their 2018 rates, Montana Health CO-OP sued the federal government over the CSR revenue that they didn’t receive for the final quarter of 2017.
 A judge ruled in favor of the CO-OP in October 2018, ordering CSM to pay the CO-OP $1.2 million to cover CSR costs from October – December 2017.
-The issue is likely to be tied up in appeals and lower-court decisions in other states for the foreseeable future, however.

 Adding the cost of CSR to Silver plan rates is the strategy that protects most consumers, since premium subsidies in 2018 are larger as a result of the spike in Silver plan rates.
 Those subsidies can be applied to bronze or gold plans, making them a relatively better value.
 And for people who don’t qualify for subsidies, bronze and gold plans continue to be available without the added cost of CSR.

-In Montana, 85 percent of exchange enrollees qualified for premium subsidies in 2017, and that grew to 87 percent in 2018.
+In Montana, 85% of exchange enrollees qualified for premium subsidies in 2017, and that grew to 87% in 2018.
 And average subsidies were more than twice as large in 2018 (the average enrollee who gets a premium subsidy in Montana was receiving $637 per month in 2018, as opposed to $304 per month in 2017; to clarify, the subsidy is sent to the insurance company on the enrollee’s behalf — it’s not sent directly to the enrollee).
 The larger subsidies are a result of the much higher silver plan rates, as subsidy amounts are based on the cost of the benchmark plan (second-lowest-cost silver plan in each area).

 On November 25, 2013 Lindeen announced that Montana would allow health insurance carriers to extend 2013 policies that had been scheduled to terminate at the end of the year, but it was left up to each carrier to decide how to proceed.
 Insureds with a policy that was eligible for renewal into 2014 also had the option of switching to an exchange plan.